chpc-uofu/spack-config/readme.md

 ```@``` - version, e.b. ```%intel@2018.0.128```

-#### Build a package with dependency built with a differen compiler:
+#### Build a package with dependency built with a different compiler:
 ```spack install openmpi%pgi ^libpciaccess%gcc```

 #### External packages (not directly downloadable)